Siegmund Jakob Baumgarten

-Siegmund Jakob Baumgarten (/ˈbaʊmgɑrtən/; /de/; 14 March 1706, Wolmirstedt, Duchy of Magdeburg - 4 July 1757, Halle, Duchy of Magdeburg) was a German Lutheran theologian.
-He was a brother to philosopher Alexander Gottlieb Baumgarten (1714–1762).
+Siegmund Jakob Baumgarten (/ˈbaʊmgɑrtən/; /de/; 14 March 1706 – 4 July 1757) was a German Lutheran theologian.

+He was the brother of the philosopher Alexander Gottlieb Baumgarten (1714–1762).

 Biography

+Baumgarten was born in Wolmirstedt, in the Duchy of Magdeburg.

-Baumgarten studied theology at the University of Halle, and in 1728 the 22-year-old Baumgarten, a Hallensian Pietist and bibliophile, was appointed as minister of the Marktkirche Unser Lieben Frauen (Market Church of Our Dear Lady).
-In 1730 he became an associate professor at Halle, where in 1734 he was appointed a full professor of theology.
-In 1748 he was named a university rector.
+He studied theology at the University of Halle, and in 1728, the 22-year-old Baumgarten, a Hallensian Pietist and bibliophile, was appointed as minister of the Marktkirche Unser Lieben Frauen (Market Church of Our Dear Lady).
+In 1730, he became an extraordinary professor at Halle, where in 1734 he was appointed a full professor of theology.
+In 1748, he was named a university rector.
 At the end of his life, he translated encyclopedic articles and biographies from English into German.

-Baumgarten was a follower of the philosophical teachings of Christian Wolff (1679-1754), and is regarded as a transitional theologian from the Pietism of Philipp Jakob Spener (1635-1705) and August Hermann Francke (1663-1727) to that of modern rationalism.
+Baumgarten was a follower of the philosophical teachings of Christian Wolff, and is regarded as a transitional theologian from the Pietism of Philipp Jakob Spener and August Hermann Francke to that of modern rationalism.
 He was a prodigious writer and published works on exegesis, hermeneutics, dogmatics and history.
-He was the editor of the first sixteen volumes of the Allgemeine Welthistorie (General World History), which after his death, was continued by his assistant Johann Salomo Semler (1725-1791).
+He was the editor of the first sixteen volumes of the Allgemeine Welthistorie (General World History), which, after his death, was continued by his assistant Johann Salomo Semler.